Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --blast_e_srna BLAST_E_SRNA, -es BLAST_E_SRNA
                             The maximum e value for blast in sRNA database.
                             Default is 0.0001.
-      --sorf_files SORF_FILES [SORF_FILES ...], -O SORF_FILES [SORF_FILES ...]
-                            If the paths of sORF gff files are assigned here, this function will include the sORF information for detecting sRNA.
       --detect_srna_in_cds, -ds
                             This function will search sRNA in CDS (ex: the genome annotation is not correct).
 More sRNA candidates which